top of page

 We do smell the smoke, and we definitely try to avoid being outside for too long.
 As we are staying in Thailand long-term, this is not a big issue for us from an exploration point of view, although it is a little frustrating!
 It is also rather strange not really being able to feel the sunlight, be it indoors or outdoors.
 The heat is still there, but it is darker and gloomier, and we are very much looking forward to waking up to the bright light of the sun again!

-Our final thought on Thailand's Smoky Season
+Our Final Thought on Thailand's Smoky Season

 Sunrise over a misty field with trees and hills in the background, bathed in warm, golden light.